General guide: up to 3 full takes of a single instrument on a ~3 minute song.

 Some of our musicians offer multiple instruments.
 Even though it might be tempting to ask for more than one instrument in a single session, changing instruments require time to, for example, change microphone position, tuning, etc. This is not possible in one session because we care for maintaining a good work flow and providing a comfortable experience for both you and the musician.
 If for example you want to record Electric Guitar, Acoustic Guitar, Banjo and Lap steel, you should book an equivalent number of sessions.

 Depending on the complexity and number of bars that you wish to record, the musician might be able to record more than a single part of an instrument (cello, for example).
-However, this is different to saying that the musician may record multiple passes/ takes of multiple parts.
-That is unlikely to be possible and will require multiple sessions.
-The same applies for our singers: recording lead vocals, backing vocals and doubles may not be achievable during a single session.
+However, the musician is not expected to record multiple passes or overdubs of the part in a single 30 minutes session.
+That is unlikely to be possible and may require multiple sessions.
+The same applies for our singers: recording lead vocals, backing vocals and doubles may not be achievable during a single session, and our musicians are not expected to do it.

 - More than 1 song/ piece per session